ikem-krueger/ikem-krueger.github.io/_posts/2022-05-26-reasonable-colors-palette-for-gimp-and-inkscape.md

 To import them into Inkscape, follow this [tutorial](https://daviesmediadesign.com/how-to-import-palettes-into-inkscape/).

-Edit: Move code into separate script, update script, fix file location, update color names
+Last edit: Move code into separate script